1Password/scim-examples/PREPARATION.md

 There are a few things to consider before you deploy 1Password SCIM Bridge:

+* You'll be provided with a bearer token, which contains the credentials for the automated provisioning integration.
+This integration will create, confirm, and suspend users, and create and manage access to groups.
+These secrets are required to connect to the 1Password service.
+Learn more [about 1Password SCIM Bridge security](https://support.1password.com/scim-security/).
 * After you turn on provisioning, your identity provider will become the _authoritative source_ of user and group information for your 1Password account.
 You'll need to change the _display name_ and _account status_ of users in your identity provider; it's not currently possible to do this on 1Password.com when provisioning is turned on.
 You can still [recover accounts](https://support.1password.com/recovery/) for users who can't sign in.
 * Do not attempt to perform a provisioning sync until the setup has been completed.
 * You should only have one instance of 1Password SCIM Bridge running at a time.
 The SCIM bridge is not considered a high-availability service and running multiple SCIM bridges is not supported.
 * 1Password SCIM Bridge Version 1.6.0 and newer allow you to enforce email address changes through your identity provider.
 When you do, users will be required to confirm email changes the next time they sign in to 1Password since their email address is used when generating the encryption keys for their account.